 If you’re very interested, give the candidate a tour of your office, so they can observe the company culture.

 After you’ve met the candidates, the interviewing process isn’t over.

 As an interviewer, ensure you continue the good work you've started.
 This is when you'll be making the decision about who to hire.

 The candidates you interview will be at their best during the interview.

 They will be enthusiastic and engaged, so, hopefully, you have a way of finding out how they behave when you’re not around.

 Ask the receptionist about how the candidates appeared while in the lobby.
 Were they smiley and friendly?
 (Because someone who is nice to receptionists or other staff is probably going to be a good team member, but the opposite can also be true.)

-All the information and scorecards collected during the interview should be arranged according to the rating system you’ve developed beforehand.
+All the information and scorecards collected during the interview should be arranged according to the rating system you’ve developed in your interview preparation checklist.

-If you’ve prepared scorecards, this should be easy.
+If you’ve prepared interview scorecards, this should be easy.

 Your scorecards should rate each candidate by the criteria you’ve set.
 Choose the best three with the highest scores.
 Then compare them against each other with your team to make the final decision.